James J. Martin (priest): Career

-Martin has written or edited more than a dozen books on religious and spiritual topics.
-He is a frequent commentator for CNN, NPR, Fox News Channel, Time magazine, The Huffington Post, and other news outlets, and has written several op-ed pieces and blogged for The New York Times.
-In September 2019, Martin met privately with Pope Francis at the Vatican to discuss the pastoral care of LGBT Catholics.
+Following his ordination to the priesthood, Martin has written or edited more than a dozen books on religious and spiritual topics.
+He is a frequent commentator for CNN, NPR, Fox News Channel, Time magazine, The Huffington Post, and other news outlets, and has written several op-ed pieces and blogged for The New York Times, and is the editor-at-large of America magazine.